giangalv/REAL-TIME_OPERATING_SYSTEMS/README.md

 $ make
 '''

-Install the "my_module" with:
+Install the "mydevice" with:
 '''console
-$ insmod my_module.ko
+$ insmod my.ko
 '''

 Check if the installation was done correctly: